acjr1910/acjr1910/README.md

 - 🔭 I’m currently working on my personal blog.
 Professionaly working as a React Developer at Raia Drogasil.
 - 🌱 I’m currently learning computer science.
-- 🤔 I’m looking for help with all kinds of Javascript testings.
-- 💬 Ask me about UI UX Design / HTML / CSS / Javascript
 - 📫 How to reach me: acjr1910@gmail.com
-- ⚡ Fun fact: Bodybuilding as a Hobby.

 <!--
 **ajnior/ajnior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.